Spring Drum Retreat: 13-15 November 2026

 Can I bring a campervan or sleep in my tent?

-Yes, you are welcome to do either and make use of all the amenities at Sokil.
-There are several excellent areas for camping or setting up your vehicle.
+Yes, you are welcome to do either and make use of all the amenities at The Briars.
 Pricing is the same for camping/campervan as it is if you are using a bed.

 What kind of rooms/bed options are there?